Leaf-to-leaf distances in Catalan trees: Introduction

 \section{Introduction}

-The aim of this document is to find an analytic expression for the average path lengths between leaves in full binary trees.
+The aim of our work is to give an analytic expression for the average path length between leaves in full binary trees.
 Similar such tree structures have been used as an analogue for connections in the Hilbert space of wavefunctions in strongly disordered Heisenberg chains \cite{GolR14}, where the path lengths are believed to be related to correlation functions \cite{EveV11}.
-More generally, it has been argued recently that certain RG approaches to the Hilbert space of critical many-body interacting system in $d$ dimensions share many of their geometric properties with $d+1$ dimensional AdS \cite{Swi12,Mol13}.
+More generally, it has been recently argued that certain RG approaches to the Hilbert space of critical many-body interacting system in $d$ dimensions share many of their geometric properties with $d+1$ dimensional AdS \cite{Swi12,Mol13}.
 This connection is a manifestation of the so-called AdS/CFT correspondence \cite{Mal99} and its possible applications in condensed matter physics \cite{Mcg10}.
 In these quantum systems, the leaves are ordered according to their physical position, for example the location of magnetic ions in a quantum wire.
 This ordering imposes a new restriction on the tree itself and the lengths which become important are leaf-to-leaf path lengths across the \emph{ordered} tree.
-We emphasise that the path lengths therefore correspond to quite different measures than those studied in the traditional graph theory and computer science approaches usually concerned with tree graphs \cite{Ros12}.
+Such an ordering is usually not necessary when using traditional measures of path lengths in graph theory and computer science approaches concerned with, e.g., search trees \cite{Ros12}.